Nabilah-F/JBC-Soldering-Controller/README.md

 # JBC-Soldering-Controller

-The idea of this project is to make a simple JBC soldering station for the T245 and PA120 Micro Tweezers.
-It runs from a 24V DC power supply.
+The idea of this project is to make a JBC soldering station for the T245, T210, HT420 and PA120 Micro Tweezers.
+It runs from a 12V to 24V DC power supply.

 Tested:

 T245 soldering iron

-Not tested:

-Software - I have kept this because it might be fun to play with at some point, but it is not tested.

-AM120 Micro Tweezers (I have not got any yet :( ), although I am confident it will work.

 Todo:

 Automatically changing the GUI depending on if you are using the standard iron or the tweezers.

-Possibly change PCB design to make it fit in a box nicely

-Design a case for it
+Update FW to use tweezers.